2022 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 Pay with GasBuddy Premium

 While the regular Pay with GasBuddy product is free, there’s also a paid Pay with GasBuddy Premium product — sometimes referred to as GasBuddy Membership.
-The most notable perk here is that you’ll get 20¢ off of your first 50 gallons each month (and then 5¢ per gallon after that) with the chance to apparently save up to 40¢ off per gallon.
+The most notable perk here is that you’ll get 20¢ off of your first 50 gallons each month (and then 5¢ per gallon after that) with the chance to apparently save up to 40¢ off per gallon with Deal Alerts.
 However, the other perks that come with Membership are more akin to what AAA or others might offer.

 According to the site, Pay with GasBuddy Premium also includes Roadside Assistance (powered by Allstate), which offers: